Monday, December 8, 2025

 Which tricks make drinking & eating easier

-There are now many products on the market that support eating and drinking: Ergonomically shaped drinking cups make it easier for people with disabilities to drink independently.
-A high rim and non-slip base ensure that the food stays in the container and does not slip so easily.
-Those who no longer feel as much strength in their hands, tremble badly and can no longer close their hands will find support in special cutlery with stronger, non-slip ergonomics.
-Bowls with a sloping base automatically guide liquid and food in the direction of eating – ideal for one-handed eating.
-A large base ensures stability and sturdiness, even if the cup or plate is accidentally bumped.
+There are many products on the market now that assist with eating and drinking: Ergonomically shaped drinking cups make it easier to drink independently, even with limitations.
+A high rim and non-slip base ensure that food stays in the containers and does not slip easily.
+Those who no longer have as much strength in their hands, suffer from severe tremors and can no longer close their hands will find support in special cutlery with a stronger, more ergonomic grip.
+Bowls with a sloping base automatically guide liquids and food in the direction of eating – ideal for one-handed eating.
+A large base ensures stability and steadiness when eating, for example when cutting.
+These products also do not tip over so easily if the cup or plate is accidentally knocked.

 Drink